Consensas/covid/README.md

 Code is a demonstration of Pipe Oriented Programming in NodeJS.

-Think of it as an attempt to do a "Wolfram Language" type hypercompatible set of libaries for working with data and the world.
+Think of it as an attempt to do a "Wolfram Language" type hyper-compatible set of libraries for working with data and the world.
 Look at the code in `data/datasets` for getting a sense of what it does.

 [Consensas](https://www.consensas.com/) is our startup, credit to them / us for taking time away from that to work on this. **Our goal during the pandemic is to create a public, normalized, semantically well-defined dataset.
 Our concern is a lack of data, loss of data**